 - Had a good idea that worked

 Once you identify the cracks in the wall of a self-limiting belief, you can start attacking it.
-You can start taking steps forward every day that go against it – tiny victories, more confidence, gradual momentum, bigger victories, even more confidence, and so on.
+You can start taking the hard but necessary little steps forward every day that go against it—tiny victories, more confidence, gradual momentum, bigger victories, even more confidence, and so on.

-Until your thoughts and reality change for good.
+Until your inner dialog and reality change for good.